 Breakfast: It's not the sensible meal our great-grandparents once knew and loved.
 Now, in some restaurants, you'd be better off downing an entire stack of pancakes drizzled in syrup than ordering something like a veggie omelet with toast—and that's saying a lot.
-A stack of three (massive) pancakes from IHOP, for instance, packs 430 calories, 17 grams of fat, 1,390 milligrams of sodium, and 12 grams of sugar.
+A short stack of three (massive) pancakes from IHOP, for instance, packs 430 calories, 17 grams of fat, 1,390 milligrams of sodium, and 12 grams of sugar.
 Top those bad boys with an ounce of syrup and those numbers shoot up to 540 calories, 17 grams of fat, 1,405 milligrams of sodium, and 30 grams of sugar—which is more than enough to give a full-grown adult a tsunami-sized sugar rush.
 There is nothing healthy about a stack of pancakes, folks.

 Some of the dishes below (many of which you've likely considered ordering, thanks to their health halos or small serving size) have double the calories and five times the fat as the average hotcake stack.
 Basically, they're the exactly what you shouldn't be eating if you're trying to clean up your diet and lose weight.
-Vow to ditch the villainous breakfast dishes below for good—and fuel your morning with these 42 Best Breakfast Foods for Weight Loss instead.
+Vow to ditch the villainous breakfast dishes below for good—and fuel your morning with these 37 Breakfast Foods for Optimal Weight Loss instead.

-Denny's: Hearty Breakfast Sausage
+Denny's Hearty Breakfast Sausage

 You know that sausage isn't exactly a health food, but we bet you didn't realize that two measly pieces carry more calories and twice as much fat as a stack of pancakes.
 Do your heart—and gut—a favor and just say no to this wicked side dish.
 And to keep your bod in tip-top shape, be sure to steer clear of these 30 Worst Foods For Your Heart, too.

-Taco Bell: A.M Sausage Crunchwrap
+Taco Bell A.M Sausage Crunchwrap

 It may be smaller than a stack of flapjacks, but that doesn't mean it's any less damaging your health.
 Inside the wrap, you'll find a mash-up of fried potatoes, creamy jalapeno cheese, cheddar and sausage, which skyrockets the calorie, salt content.
 Not to mention, it's filled with an entire day's worth of saturated fat (hello, love handles).
 Yes, you read that right: an entire day's worth!
-When dining at the Bell, reach for the Breakfast Grilled Taco instead and pair it with a black coffee and a piece of fruit from home for added nutrients.
+When dining at the Bell, reach for the Breakfast Soft Taco instead and pair it with a black coffee and a piece of fruit from home for added nutrients.

 Friendly's: Kids French Toast with Bacon

 Two things about this kids' menu platter make us cringe.
 First of all, it was designed for tiny humans, who ideally should consume between 1,000 and 2,000 calories a day, depending on their age.
 Secondly, sometimes adults turn to child-sized dishes to dial back on their portion sizes, but unfortunately, this French toast fiasco doesn't deliver.
 Not only does it dish out over a half day's fat (thanks, in part, to the size of bacon), it also packs more sugar than nine Chips Ahoy!
 Chewy cookies.
 If you're looking to dial back on your a.m. calorie intake, this isn't the way to do it.
-Order the chain's steel cut oatmeal (200 calories) and see if they can top it off with some fresh fruit.
-Still hungry?
-A scrambled egg or two will add protein and healthy fat to your plate, making it the perfect addition.

 IHOP: Chicken Fajita Omelette